 9.1.
-Employers offering training opportunities to students or apprentices will receive a copy of the Safeguarding Policy and Procedures, and information relating to their responsibility for safeguarding.
+Employers offering training opportunities to students or apprentices will receive a copy of the Safeguarding Policy and Procedures and information on their safeguarding responsibilities.

 - 9.2.
-Assessors, trainers or placement officers will conduct risk assessments and include safeguarding and Prevent elements as part of workplace reviews with students and apprentices. - 9.3.
-Staff must report when they are made aware of any allegations, suspicions or incidents involving students or apprentices on employer's premises. - 9.4.
-All students and apprentices will receive information relating to safe practices in the workplace and the Safeguarding Team contact details.
+Assessors, trainers or placement officers will conduct risk assessments and include safeguarding and Prevent elements in workplace reviews with students and apprentices. - 9.3.
+Staff must report when they become aware of any allegations, suspicions or incidents involving students or apprentices on the employer's premises. - 9.4.
+All students and apprentices will receive information about safe workplace practices and the Safeguarding Team's contact details.